ncschroeder/LeetCode-Problems/Redundant_Connection.md

         This does a DFS on the component of the graph that the param node is in.
 The param edge won't be used.
 If a cycle is found, true will be returned.
 Otherwise, false will be returned.
         */
-        fun searchForCycle(node: Int, prevNode: Int? = null): Boolean =
+        fun searchForCycle(node: Int, prevNode: Int? = null): Boolean {
-            !visitedNodes.add(node) ||
-            run {
+            if (!visitedNodes.add(node)) return true

             val neighborsToIgnore: List<Int> =
                 buildList(capacity = 2) {
                     if (prevNode != null) add(prevNode)

                     if (node in edge) {
                         add(edge.single { it != node })
                     }
                 }

             val neighborsToSearch: List<Int> = neighborsMap.getValue(node) - neighborsToIgnore
-                neighborsToSearch.any { searchForCycle(node = it, prevNode = node) }
+            return neighborsToSearch.any { searchForCycle(node = it, prevNode = node) }
         }

         /*
         Since we won't be using the param edge when doing the DFS, that might cause us to not be able to visit all nodes.
 If we aren't able to visit all nodes, then that means the graph wouldn't be connected if we removed the param edge, which means it wouldn't be a tree.
 Check that a cycle doesn't get found and all nodes get visited.
         */
         return !searchForCycle(node = 1) && visitedNodes.size == numNodes
     }